It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 - The international normalized index.

-Immunophenotyping is the study of the proteins expressed by cells and thus determine the type or subtype of leukemia.
+Immunophenotyping studies the proteins expressed by cells and thus determines the type or subtype of leukemia.

-Immunophenotyping uses a highly specific antigen-antibody reaction to identify proteins in tissues or cells.
+Immunophenotyping uses a particular antigen-antibody reaction to identify proteins in tissues or cells.

 It uses monoclonal antibodies labeled with a fluorescent tag or specific enzyme tag that binds only to specific antigens (proteins).